Remastering update: 70 songs down. That would seem like some solid progress — and it is — except for this part: 118 songs still to go. Woof.

 This song was written for GIFT FOR A SPIDER but went unrecorded for a year or two.
-It just might be the most tender thing I’ve ever written, with gooey, heartwarming lines like, “For now, you can hide how ugly you are, but the makeup won’t stay on.
-It always runs when you cry — assuming you cry.”
+It just might be the most tender thing I’ve ever written, with one gooey, heartwarming line after another.

-I’m content to have no inspiration to write songs like this anymore, but I can’t say I don’t get a kick out of the venom.
+I’m content to have no inspiration to write songs like this anymore, but I can’t say I don’t get a kick out of the venom, immature as it may be.
 Who says awful, soul-destroying, toxic relationships that last all of four weeks aren’t good for something?

 To say the song is easier on the ears in this quieter form goes beyond being an understatement, and flirts with Chuck Norris levels of truthiness.
 I can’t believe I ever found a way to justify letting all that clipping happen just for a little extra loudness.
 Nothing like that will ever happen again on my watch.